vasudha45/AWS_Monitor/README.md

 ## 🤝 Contributing

 Feel free to fork this project and submit **Pull Requests**.
 If you have any issues or feature requests, please create an **Issue** in the GitHub repository.

----

-### Thank You for using the AWS Cost Optimization Plugin! 🌟